thejpster/website/content/cv.md

 * The Monotron - a single-board computer based around the Texas Instruments Tiva-C Launchpad, written in Rust
 * The Neotron Project - a family of single-board computers with Arm processors that run the Neotron OS
+* neotron-loader - an ELF parser that doesn't require the ELF data to already be in RAM
 * monotron-synth - a three-channel basic wavetable synthesiser, used on the Monotron
 * vga-framebuffer - a VGA-over-SPI rendering engine, used on the Monotron
 * beagleboard-x15 - a demo for the Beagleboard X15 which exchanges messages between Linux on the Cortex-A core, and a bare-metal Embedded Rust application on the embedded Cortex-M4 IPU